-The Winch Operator will be instructed by the scientist from DataPlot to retrieve the nets at a wire speed of 20 meters per minute.
+The Winch Operator will be instructed by the scientist to retrieve the nets at a wire speed of 20 meters per minute.
 The ship's speed should be adjusted to maintain a wire angle of 45° during the entire tow, which is accomplished by the Survey Technician relaying wire angles to the bridge by radio.
 When the nets reach the surface, they are brought aboard and hosed with saltwater to wash the sample into the cod-end.
-The sample is preserved as specified in the FOCI Field Manual or sample collection request forms.
-Flow meters in the nets record the amount of water filtered, and the SBE 19 SEACAT, records the depth history of the tow.
+The sample is preserved as specified in the EcoFOCI Field Manual or sample collection request forms.
+Flow meters in the nets record the amount of water filtered, and the SBE 19 SEACAT, or SBE 39, records the depth history of the tow (internal instrument data is a backup; the primary source of data is recorded in the computer).
 The scientists on watch are responsible for recording times, maximum depth, wire outs, and flow meter counts on the Cruise Operations Database (COD) forms.
 Tows not meeting specifications (i.e., hit bottom, poor wire angles, nets tangled, etc.) may be repeated at the discretion of the scientific watch.